 Welcoming Dr. Sandeep Khehra to Beebe Wound Healing

-Beebe Wound Healing has a new podiatrist on its team – Sandeep Khehra, DPM.
+Beebe Wound Healing has a new podiatrist on its team – Sandeep Khehra-Mirzai, DPM.

 Dr. Khehra is working with patients who have ongoing wound issues.
 She has a special interest in diabetic foot wounds, which can often be the hardest to heal.